 If you live in a livestock-producing rural area it is easy to get a load of manure delivered to your garden.
 The average 3-ton lorry usually holds about 5 cubic meters (yards) of manure which is sufficient for about 500 square meters (yards) of soil so that may be too much for your garden and it is necessary to share the load with a neighbor; a cubic yard weighs anything from 10 cwt to 15 cwt according to the amount of straw contained and the age of the manure.
 The main trouble, of course, is getting the manure into your garden.
-You need a gate at least 2.1m (7ft) wide for lorry or tractor and trailer access otherwise the manure has to be dumped outside the garden and barrowed in rapidly to prevent it from becoming a nuisance to passers-by.
+You need a gate at least 2.1m (7ft) wide for lorry or tractor and trailer access otherwise the manure has to be dumped outside the garden and borrowed in rapidly to prevent it from becoming a nuisance to passers-by.

 Town gardeners are hindered by the problems of access and the high cost of transport.
 Even so, many town gardeners do buy FYM, either directly through manure contractors or through garden centers.
 Composted farm manures that are sold in bags are an obvious alternative to the fresh bulky material direct from the farm.

-Quality Like all organic manures farmyard manure can vary in many ways from load to load, in contrast to inorganic fertilizers that have a fixed and definite composition.
+Like all organic manures farmyard manure can vary in many ways from load to load, in contrast to inorganic fertilizers that have a fixed and definite composition.

 The type of animal producing the dung has a big effect on quality.
-The dung (the solid excreta) of horses is the richest in all nutrients and it is drier than that of cows or pigs, so that the bacterial changes during rotting are much more rapid and a greater amount of ammonia is produced.
-Horse manure when stacked soon begins to steam showing that fermentation is going on; so it is called a ‘hot’ manure, specially suitable for mushrooms and for greenhouse work.
+The dung (the solid excreta) of horses is the richest in all nutrients and it is drier than that of cows or pigs so that the bacterial changes during rotting are much more rapid and a greater amount of ammonia is produced.
+Horse manure when stacked soon begins to steam showing that fermentation is going on; so it is called ‘hot’ manure, especially suitable for mushrooms and for greenhouse work.

-Pig dung is the next richest, followed by cow dung; both of these are much wetter than horse dung and in consequence heat up more slowly and are referred to as `cold’ manures.
+Pig dung is the next richest, followed by cow dung; both of these are much wetter than horse dung and in consequence, heat up more slowly and are referred to as `cold’ manures.

 Quality also depends upon the kind of litter used for bedding.
-The most commonly used litter is straw, which absorbs about three times its own weight of urine and of course provides additional humus-forming matter.
-Peat moss is an even better absorber of urine and makes a manure which is easily spread and mixed with the soil.
+The most commonly used litter is straw, which absorbs about three times its own weight of the urine and of course provides the additional humus-forming matter.
+Peat moss is an even better absorber of urine and makes manure which is easily spread and mixed with the soil.
 Sawdust and wood shavings are poor absorbers of liquids and are very slow to break down in the soil.

-While in the heap it is best kept under cover and always kept trodden down tightly to exclude air, and if the drainings can be collected in a bucket or tank a great waste of precious plant nutrients can be avoided.
+While in the heap it is best kept undercover and always kept trodden down tightly to exclude air, and if the drainings can be collected in a bucket or tank a great waste of precious plant nutrients can be avoided.

 In very dry weather, moisten the heap periodically.
 By stacking fresh manure straight from the stable or piggery for a few months the product is improved; you get a better balance in nutrient content, the nitrogen part becomes slower-acting and is less likely to burn seedlings or the delicate roots of tender plants.
 The well-rotted manure is much easier to spread and mix in with the topsoil.
-You can tell if it is well rotted by the absence of unpleasant smell and even texture of the product—the straw part will no longer be recognizable.
+You can tell if it is well-rotted by the absence of unpleasant smell and even texture of the product—the straw part will no longer be recognizable.
 Fresh manure is much more difficult to spread and mix; if you intend to sow or plant soon after an application you have to bury it deeply otherwise it interferes with plant bed preparations.

-Deeply buried manure does not give the best results; ideally it is spread on well-broken soil and then worked in to a depth of 7 or 10cm (3 or 4in) with a cultivator, then turned with a spade or fork.
+Deeply buried manure does not give the best results; ideally, it is spread on well-broken soil and then worked into a depth of 7 or 10cm (3 or 4in) with a cultivator, then turned with a spade or fork.
 Take care not to turn the soil completely upside down, but rather at an angle wide enough just to cover the surface material.
 Manure covered with slabs of wet soil merely prevents humus formation.
 By mixing it with 7 or 10cm (3 or 4in) of topsoil, hard crusts which prevent seedlings from pushing through easily, are obviated.
-To do any real good to soil that is low in humus it is essential to cover the soil with a layer thick enough to obscure the soil beneath it; this will need at least 5kg (101b) of well-rotted manure per square yard.
-For vegetables this is done every 3 years before you plant crops such as brassicas that respond to generous dressings of manure.
+To do any real good to the soil that is low in humus it is essential to cover the soil with a layer thick enough to obscure the soil beneath it; this will need at least 5kg (101b) of well-rotted manure per square yard.
+For vegetables, this is done every 3 years before you plant crops such as brassicas that respond to generous dressings of manure.